strongloop/strong-data-uri/README.md

  * Parse mediaType information and extract charset (encoding) value.
 This is needed to convert the returned Buffer into a string in cases where the application has to support arbitrary encodings.

+## Command-line access

+To keep this project small and light, no command-line tool is provided.
+If you need one, please consider [data-colon](https://github.com/hildjj/data-colon).